Is Athletic Greens Worth It?

 Instead of keeping track of multiple supplements, all you have to do is remember to drink 1 scoop in water each day.
 That’s it.
-I love a good healthy habit that is actually sustainable for me!
+Doesn’t get much easier than that!

 What Does Athletic Greens Taste Like?

-That being said, I have come up with way to drink it that works for me.
-I like everything better when it’s ICE COLD, so I ditched the bottle that comes with your purchase and I mix it in a glass with a handheld mixer instead.
-Then I add a TON of ice and drink it quickly through a straw.
-Once I started doing that, I really don’t mind drinking Athletic Greens at all.
-In fact, I’m starting to crave it – especially now that I know it makes my body feel good.
+I like everything better when it’s ICE COLD, so I suggest ditching the bottle that comes with your purchase and I mixing it in a glass with a handheld mixer instead.
+Then add a TON of ice and drink it quickly through a straw.

-If my tricks don’t work for you, you can also add a squeeze of lemon, mix in some fruit juice, or even blend it in your smoothie.
+If my tricks don’t work for you, you can also mix in some fruit juice or even blend it in your smoothie.
 Lots of options!